April 20, 2026

 Perplexity’s output was strong.
 Its tone shifted nicely between platforms — playful on Instagram, straightforward on email, and visual on video.

-Perplexity's response to content creation prompt
+Perplexity's response to the content creation prompt

 I found its tagline punchier than ChatGPT’s.
 Its copy didn’t feel templated, and I liked that it didn’t need much tweaking.
 I especially appreciated how naturally it handled different formats without losing brand voice.

-Perplexity's response to content creation prompt
+Perplexity's response to the content creation prompt

 ChatGPT made the content feel ready to drop into a brand doc or campaign deck.
 It also offered more hashtag options for social media posts, which is helpful if you're trying to cover multiple angles or tap into different trends.
 The tone across formats was consistent, and I didn’t spot any weaknesses in its approach.

-ChatGPT's response to content creation prompt
+ChatGPT's response to the content creation prompt

 Bottom line: both tools performed impressively here.
 I didn’t feel like either one lagged.
 If I had to choose, I’d say it’s a tie; ChatGPT wins on structure and extras (like hashtag coverage), while Perplexity stands out for its fluid tone and plug-and-play readiness.